Sunday, 11 June 2006

 I can't resist taking pictures of people in uniforms - especially policemen and police-women.
 It is a kind of obsession.
 If I am visiting a place and I see police personnel, I always try to take their pictures.
 Some times, I am a little afraid that they will get annoyed but that hasn't happened so far.

 It is a kind of love-hate relationship or rather fear-fascination relationship.
 Instinctively, I am afraid of people in police dress, if I can avoid, I never speak to them.
-In my mind they are representing cruel and brute force.
+In my mind they are representing cruel and brute force, which I suspect is because of my growing up in India, where the police is often cruel and corrupt.
 It is for this reason perhaps, that I like taking pictures of them with small children, so that the antagonism between this mental image and their actual gentleness creates a contrast in the picture.

 Tuesday, 20 December 2005